Manage an integral part of the healthcare process with one of the best medical coding degrees.

 Average Net Price

 There are dozens of fantastic medical coding degrees across the United States.
 Still, we believe that Weber State University’s Associate of Applied Sciences program is at the top of the list.
 The program is affordable, high-quality, and more than able to prepare you for the Registered Health Information Technician (RHIT®) exam.

 Students take a combination of technical and scientific classes.
 Some specialized courses that students take are Ambulatory & Physician Office Coding, ICD-10-PCS Coding, and Health Informatics.
 Students also learn the background of the healthcare industry with classes like Intro to Pathophysiology, Intro to Pharmacology, and Intro to Spreadsheets.

-Weber State University offers a convenient online option for students who hold other jobs or would prefer studying from home.
-To apply to this school, applying students need a 2.0 or higher GPA, pay a $25 application fee, and complete the application.
+Weber State University offers a convenient online option for students who hold other jobs or would prefer to study from home.
+To apply to this school, students need a 2.0 or higher GPA, pay a $25 application fee, and complete the application.
 Additionally, students must complete two prerequisite classes, which are Medical Terminology and Integrated Human Anatomy.

 Northwest Technical College

 Northwest Technical College offers an excellent Associate of Applied Science program.
 The 60-credit degree combines technical knowledge in specific codes with a background in healthcare infrastructure, underlying medical issues, and the human body.
 Depending on a student’s high school transcript and career goals, NTC may also require students to enroll in reading, writing, and math courses.